Posted by Sanket Patel

 “This means that a business listing that could previously be found across Google Search, Google Maps, and Google Maps for mobile is still available in all those places, but is now also more easily discoverable to the millions of users on Google+ as well,” they said.

-Google is also readying a latest “local ad assault” according to the Wall Street Journal reports that led by executives Marissa Mayer and Jeff Huber that should surface next month.
-A range of local geared services are combined “under a single banner” once called Business Builder internally.
-Punchd, TalkBin and AdWords Express powered services will be also included in it as per publication.
+Google is also readying the latest “local ad assault” according to the Wall Street Journal reports that led by executives Marissa Mayer and Jeff Huber that should surface next month.
+A range of local geared services is combined “under a single banner” once called Business Builder internally.
+Punched, TalkBin and AdWords Express powered services will be also included in it as per the publication.
 And yes, a heavy Google+ push!

 Formerly Known as Boost, Adwords Express launched last July in the U.S. Google also targeting those businesses which were not using AdWords.
 The company considered it a “fast/simple way for local businesses to start advertising online in less than 5 minutes”.

-Google acquired startup punchd which was a mobile loyalty card.
-At your favorite shops, it was described as the replacement for your buy-10-get-1-free cards.
+Google acquired startup punched which was a mobile loyalty card.
+At your favourite shops, it was described as the replacement for your buy-10-get-1-free cards.

 Google hopes its new offering, which combines all of this, will bring in “billions of dollars a year in new revenue,” and gets “more merchants to spend money on digital advertising, including on Google’s search engine,” as per Efrati.

 In recent times, Google’s average cost-per-click has also suffered a lot because of improved mobile queries whereas CPCs just have not matched their desktop counterparts.
-At the time of company’s Q1 earnings call, the CEO Larry Page said that advertisers are spending their lots of money on the source of traffic that is desktop.
+At the time of the company’s Q1 earnings call, CEO Larry Page said that advertisers are spending a lot of money on the source of traffic that is desktop.
 He said that “Over the time CPCs may actually get better”.
-He also added “Google is making lots of investments in that area, such as Google Offers and Google Wallet.
+He also added, “Google is making lots of investments in that area, such as Google Offers and Google Wallet.
 Those combined with the suite described in the WSJ report could have a significant impact”.